 Nursing is the protection, promotion, and optimization of health and abilities, prevention of illness and injury, facilitation of healing, alleviation of suffering through the diagnosis and treatment of human response, and advocacy in the care of individuals, families, groups, communities, and populations.
 Nurses may earn a B.S.N., M.S.N., D.N.P. or Ph.D.
 The University of Houston College of Nursing offers the B.S.N, M.S.N,, and D.N.P. degrees.

-Questions should be directed to Mr. Rigoberto Garcia at firstname.lastname@example.org.
-You may also schedule an appointment with Mr. Garcia in Navigate.
+Questions should be directed to the College of Nursing advisors at firstname.lastname@example.org or 713-743-1203.
+You may also schedule an appointment with a College of Nursing advisor in Navigate.
 Prospective pre-Nursing students should attend a College of Nursing Information Session.

 - Pre-Nursing Quick Facts Handout